 Choosing Various Kinds of Staghorn Ferns

 Like most bromeliads and many orchids, staghorn ferns are epiphytes.
 This means that they often grow in trees above the ground and do not need to be in contact with the soil.
 Instead, they absorb nutrients and moisture from the air and from water or leaves that wash or fall onto their fronds.

-Many are tropical species, with some types of staghorn fern originating in Southeast Asia, Australia, and Pacific islands, and others native to South America or Africa.
-Because of this, most staghorn fern varieties do need specialized environments and care.
+Many are tropical species, with some types of staghorn fern originating in southeast Asia, Australia, and Pacific islands, and others native to South America or Africa.
+Due to this, most staghorn fern varieties do need specialized environments and care.